AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 Out of the fact that our plants grow step by step from bottom to top we cannot use a 1-dimensional game board.
 In the example before it was possible to print the content of the board and forget about it.
 We created a new 1-dimensional "row" dependening on the previous row and it was overwritten.
  We could do that before, because a 1-dimensional board is actually just a row and **we printed from top to bottom**.

-For out forest we need a 2-dimensional board, drawn completely with every step and filled with content, step by step, from bottom to top.
+For our forest we need a 2-dimensional board, drawn completely with every step and filled with content, step by step, from bottom to top.
 Because of the fact that we draw the complete board in every step and fill it from below it seems that our plants/trees are growing.

 ## 2-dimensional game board